 There’s no Michael Myers or Jason Voorhees who simply won’t die for good here.
-In I Saw The Devil, we have just some really sick people who have no sympathy for other human lives.
+In I Saw The Devil, we have just some really sick people who have no sympathy for the lives of others.
 These people exist in our world, and that is why I Saw The Devil is, at it’s core, such an effective horror movie that will stick with you for a long time to come.

 — Michael Lane, Blog Editor